-The AD9752 is a 12-bit resolution, wideband, second generation member of the TxDAC series of high performance, low power CMOS digital-to-analog-converters (DACs).
-The TxDAC family, which consists of pin compatible 8-, 10-, 12-, and 14-bit DACs, is specifically optimized for the transmit signal path of communication systems.
-All of the devices share the same interface options, small outline package and pinout, thus providing an upward or downward component selection path based on performance, resolution and cost.
-The AD9752 offers exceptional ac and dc performance while supporting update rates up to 125 MSPS.
+The AD9754 is a 14-bit resolution, wideband, second generation member of the TxDAC series of high performance, low power CMOS digital-to-analog-converters (DACs).
+The TxDAC family, which consists of pin compatible 8-, 10-, 12- and 14-bit DACs, is specifically optimized for the transmit signal path of communication systems.
+All of the devices share the same interface options, small outline package and pinout, providing an upward or downward component selection path based on performance, resolution and cost.
+The AD9754 offers exceptional ac and dc performance while supporting update rates up to 125 MSPS.

-The AD9752's flexible single-supply operating range of 4.5 V to 5.5 V and low power dissipation are well suited for portable and low power applications.
-Its power dissipation can be further reduced to a mere 65 mW, without a significant degradation in performance, by lowering the full-scale current output.
+The AD9754's flexible single-supply operating range of +4.5 V to +5.5 V and low power dissipation are well suited for portable and low power applications.
+Its power dissipation can be further reduced to a mere 65 mW with a slight degradation in performance by lowering the full-scale current output.
 Also, a power-down mode reduces the standby power dissipation to approximately 20 mW.

-The AD9752 is manufactured on an advanced CMOS process.
+The AD9754 is manufactured on an advanced CMOS process.
 A segmented current source architecture is combined with a proprietary switching technique to reduce spurious components and enhance dynamic performance.
 Edge-triggered input latches and a 1.2 V temperature compensated bandgap reference have been integrated to provide a complete monolithic DAC solution.
-The digital inputs support +2.7 V to +5 V CMOS logic families.
+The digital inputs support +2.7 V and +5 V CMOS logic families.

-TxDAC is a registered trademark of Analog Devices, Inc. \Protected by U.S. Patents Numbers 5450084, 5568145, 5689257, 5612697 and 5703519.
+TxDAC is a registered trademark of Analog Devices, Inc.

+Protected by U.S. Patents Numbers 5450084, 5568145, 5689257, 5612697 and 5703519.

-REV.0
+REV. A